HMoa/ha-optimization/deploy/README_alpine.md

 - Package names may differ from Debian/Ubuntu
 - Some Python packages may need to be compiled from source
 - Smaller disk footprint but potentially longer compilation times

+---

+**Summary:**
+Moving a venv on the same machine is fine.
+Just update your references to the new path.
+If you run into issues, you can always recreate the venv in the new location and reinstall your requirements.

+Let me know if you want a command to update the activation script or need help with anything else!